|

 there are benefits to a moderate recovery -- especially if it does not come

+with the threat of a recession around the corner or inflation down the road.
 The Home Affordable Refinance Program — a government refinancing program for underwater home owners — will be expanded for another two years, the Federal Housing Finance Agency announced.
 HARP was originally set to expire Dec.
 31, 2013, but will now be extended to the end of 2015.
 "More than 2 million home owners have refinanced through HARP, proving it a useful tool for reducing risk," says FHFA acting director Edward DeMarco.
 Home owners eligible to apply for refinancing under HARP must have a Fannie Mae- or Freddie Mac-backed mortgage that was guaranteed on or before May 31, 2009, must be current on their loan, and must have a current loan-to-value ratio more than 80 percent.
 Source: Chicago Tribune If you are interested in finding out whether you could benefit from a HARP refinance, which is designed for homeowners that are underwater on their home loans -- contact us.
 Home ownership and rental demand may both get an uptick as a large number of immigrants are expected to enter the United States and call it home by 2020, according to a new study sponsored by the Mortgage Bankers Association’s Research Institute for Housing America.
 The study makes projections to the year 2020 on the growth of U.S. home owner households headed by immigrants.
 The number of foreign-born home owners continues to grow bigger each decade, according to the report.
 For example, the number of foreign-born home owners rose 800,000 from 1980 to 1990; by 2.1 million from 1990 to 2000; and then by 2.4 million from 2000 to 2010.
 For the 2010 to 2020 period, researchers project that number to rise 2.8 million.
 The home ownership rate has particularly grown among the Hispanic immigrant population.
 In 1990, Hispanic immigrants had a 15 percent home ownership rate, which grew to nearly 53 percent in 2010.
 By 2020, Hispanics’ home ownership rate is expected to rise above 61 percent, according to researchers.
 The states with the greatest demand from the foreign-born on home ownership are California and New York.
 The report was prepared by Dowell Myers, professor of the Population Dynamics Research Group at the University of Southern California School of Policy, Planning and Development; and Senior Research Associate John Pitkin.“Immigrants are an important and growing source of demand that has bolstered housing markets in recent decades,” Myers said.
 “Growth in housing demand in recent decades has been more stable among foreign-born than native-born households.
 This is because increases in native-born demand have been subject to large swings in the size of cohorts reaching ages 25 to 34, the most common age of entry to the housing market.
 Rising numbers of foreign-born households are driven by the continued increases in homeownership rates achieved as immigrants settle longer in the United States,” Pitkin said."
 Source: The Mortgage Bankers Association

 The number of